 Here’s a quick bullet point list on some things to consider when planning your weekly schedule.
 If you need more specifics, let’s talk!
 Our speciality is coming up with creative solutions to match your abilities, equipment and goals!

 Be STRONG.
 There should be 2 or 3 days a week of strength training.
-For most of us right now that’s mostly body weight work, at least different opportunities here than in the gym.
-The idea of progressive overload still applies, that is things need to keep getting a little harder to stimulate adaptation.
+That can be body weight work, or opportunities here in the gym.
+The idea of progressive overload always applies, that is things need to keep getting a little harder to stimulate adaptation.
 Adding small weights, bands, more reps or longer time-under-tension can all help to keep your program moving forward.
 Strength work should be challenging though!
-This is such an important element of overall health and as members at the studio, we’re all super lucky to have a personal trainer in our lives to help make sure we’re getting this right.
+This is such an important element of overall health and members here at the studio are all super lucky to have a personal trainer in their lives to help make sure they’re getting this right.